 And it’s that the closer you get, the further the other person goes.

 The person may love you and want to be with you, but if you don’t let them have their space, they will have to create it.

 So, what may happen is that:

-- the more you call, the less answers you get
+- the more you call, the fewer answers you get

 - the more you propose to do things together, the busier the others are

-and you just end up completely confused of what is going on.
+and you just end up completely confused about what is going on.

-It could be that he or she is trying to distance him or herself, as to not drown.
+It could be that he or she is trying to distance himself or herself, as to not drown.
 But it could also be something different.
 You can’t generalize.

 My advice is: hit the brake and stop.